 - All must maintain proper social distance whether engaged, waiting or observing play in and around the sport complex.

-Due to an increase in COVID-19 cases and to protect the health and safety of employees and visitors, effective June 30, all Irving aquatic facilities will close until further notice.
+Due to an increase in COVID-19 cases and to protect the health and safety of employees and visitors all Irving aquatic facilities are closed until further notice.
 These aquatic facilities include Heritage Aquatic Center, 200 S. Jefferson St., North Lake Natatorium, 5001 N. MacArthur Blvd., as well as the Cimarron Family Aquatic Center, 199 Red River Trail, and West Irving Aquatic Center, 3701 Conflans Road.

 spray parks and seasonal pools

 Spray parks will remain closed at this time.
 Please monitor the Parks and Recreation website and social media for updates.

 Seasonal pools at Senter Park, Lively Park and Lee Park will not reopen this summer.

 A number of Irving park amenities are currently open.
 Visitors to the parks are reminded to maintain social distancing and bring plenty of water for outdoor activities.
 As park amenities become available to the public, these facilities will be returned to a normal maintenance schedule.

 - City of Irving Dog Park, 4140 Valley View Lane